 The William and Flora Hewlett Foundation began in 1966 with the broad purpose of promoting the wellbeing of humanity by supporting activities in the arts, education, the environment and population.
 Today, we continue to work on these core issues.
 Our grantmaking also addresses other timely problems, such as challenges posed by cybersecurity and U.S. democracy.
 To understand what we fund and why, learn more about our programs and initiatives.

 - Our Environment Program makes grants to protect people and places threatened by a warming planet by conserving the North American West, expanding clean energy, and addressing climate change globally.

-- Our Performing Arts Program makes grants to sustain artistic expression and encourage public engagement in the arts in the San Francisco Bay Area.
+- Our Performing Arts Program makes grants to support meaningful artistic experiences for communities throughout the San Francisco Bay Area.

 - Our Cyber Initiative seeks to cultivate a field that develops thoughtful, multidisciplinary solutions to complex cyber challenges and catalyzes better policy outcomes for the benefit of societies.